 There are a lot of us who sit in dentist offices waiting to have root canals and cavities filled who wished that we had taken what our parents taught us more seriously when it came to caring for our teeth.
-The “silver lining” is that now that we have our own children, we can pass down some of the knowledge that we were given, while sharing with the them fact that we have firsthand knowledge of what can happen if you neglect your pearly whites.
+The “silver lining” is that now that we have our own children, we can pass down some of the knowledge that we were given while sharing with them facts that we have firsthand knowledge of what can happen if you neglect your pearly whites.

 Below are five things that every child should know when it comes to learning how to care for their own teeth.
-And if you teach them well, they are tips that will last them a lifetime:

 Get them a toothbrush as soon as possible.
 Some people may not think that a child needs a toothbrush until they have several teeth, but that couldn’t be further from the truth.
 The moment that a child starts cutting their first few, it’s time to get them one.
 Baby Buddy is a company that makes a toothbrush called “Baby’s First Toothbrush” (Oral B has something similar as well) that is plastic, soft and is great for brushing teeth as well as massaging gums.
 Until your child can hold it for themselves, you can assist.
 The point here is that the sooner using a toothbrush becomes incorporated into their daily lifestyle, the better.